AppXpress/PlatformModuleManager/README.md

 `bash pmbuilder `

-## PM Builder's Property File
+## PM Builder's & PM Extractor's Property File

-This script allows for quick reuse by allowing the user to set up a property file that can be called to re-run the same commands over and over again.
-The property file has properties for repository URL, repository branch, customer name, and custom object name.
-The property file can be set by adding the changes directly to the file or by running the different options available to the pmbuilder.
-Run -> `bash pmbuilder -help` to view the different options.
+Both scripts allow for quick reuse by supplying a property file.
+The extractor's property file can store exported folder name, local directory name, customer name, and platform module name.
+The builder's property file can store repository url, repository branch, customer name, and platform module name.
+The property files are called builder.properties and extractor.properties and can be found in your home /.platformtools folder.
+For each , Run -> `bash pmbuilder -help` to view the different options.

 ## Using PM Builder's Import Utility